colinhacks/zshy/README.md

 <br/>

-### What about legacy, non-Node.js environments?
+### Can it support legacy or non-Node.js environments?

+Yes!
+This is one of the key reasons `zshy` was originally developed for Zod.

-Many environments don't support `package.json#exports` yet (React Native, older bundlers, legacy TypeScript projects).
-For maximum compatibility:
+Many environments don't support `package.json#exports` yet (React Native, older bundlers, Node.js v10 or earlier, and many TypeScript projects using legacy configs).
+This causes issues for packages that want to use subpath imports to structure their package.
+Fortunately `zshy` unlocks a workaround I call a *flat build*:

 1. Remove `"type": "module"` from your `package.json` (if present)
 2. Put your source files in your package root (not in a `src` directory)